RozanskiT/suppnet/README.md

 conda activate suppnet-env
 ```
 ## Usage
 After successful environment creation you should be able to use SUPPNet.
-Start with (make sure that you have `euppnet-env` running):
+Start with (make sure that you have `suppnet-env` running):
 ```
 python suppnet.py
 ```